Accept President Trump and hold him accountable for promised change

 While Trump’s foreign policy pronouncements have been distressing, especially the isolationism touted during his inauguration speech, America may benefit from a firmer stance toward China’s mercantilism.

 For trade-dependent Washington state, it’s disappointing that Trump appears hellbent on trade wars and opposes the Trans-Pacific Partnership.
-But perhaps our dealmaker in chief will pursue new and better trade agreements that are needed to sustain and grow industry and jobs across the country.
+But our dealmaker in chief should pursue new and better trade agreements that are needed to sustain and grow industry and jobs across the country.

 More infrastructure investment is a worthy goal, as long as the public remains the primary beneficiary of such spending and owner of its critical assets.